gitbls/sdm/README.md

 * `--bootconfig` *key:value,key:value,...* &mdash; Update existing, commented keys in /boot/config.txt
 * `--bootset`  *key:value,key:value,...* &mdash; Change system configuration settings.
 See 1piboot.conf section above.
 * `--bootscripts` &mdash; Directs sdm-firstboot to run the boot scripts in 1piboot/*.sh.
 If `--bootscripts` is specified when creating the sdm-enhanced IMG, every SD Card burned will run the boot scripts on First Boot.
 If not specified on IMG creation, it can be also be specified when burning the SD Card to run the boot scripts on that SD Card.
+* `--cron-d` *file* &mdash; Copy the cron file to /etc/cron.d. `--cron-d` can be specified multiple times to copy multiple files.
+* `--cron-hourly` *file* &mdash; Copy the cron file to /etc/cron.hourly. `--cron-hourly` can be specified multiple times to copy multiple files.
+* `--cron-daily` *file* &mdash; Copy the cron file to /etc/cron.daily. `--cron-daily` can be specified multiple times to copy multiple files.
+* `--cron-weekly` *file* &mdash; Copy the cron file to /etc/cron.weekly. `--cron-weekly` can be specified multiple times to copy multiple files.
+* `--cron-monthly` *file* &mdash; Copy the cron file to /etc/cron.monthly. `--cron-monthly` can be specified multiple times to copy multiple files.
 * `--cscript` *scriptname* &mdash; Specifies the path to your Custom Phase Script, which will be run as described in the Custom Phase Script section below.
 * `--csrc` */path/to/csrcdir* &mdash; A source directory string that can be used in your Custom Phase Script.
 One use for this is to have a directory tree where all your customizations are kept, and pass in the directory tree to sdm with `--csrc`.
 * `--custom[1-4]` &mdash; 4 variables (custom1, custom2, custom3, and custom4) that can be used to further customize your Custom Phase Script.